287K ASH, 402-554-2489(email)

 · Greek Myth and Religion (usually summer only)

-· Rome and the Early Church (prerequisite some course in Greek, Roman or Bible history or permission of instructor)
+· Rome and the Early Church (HIST 4836 -- prerequisite: some course in Greek, Roman or Bible history or permission of instructor)

-· Alexander the Great and the Macedonian Origin (prerequisite in some course in Greek history or permission of instructor)
+· Alexander the Great and the Macedonian Origin (HIST 4846 -- prerequisite: some course in Greek history or permission of instructor)

 · Graduate seminars on Greek military history and Greek gender/ethnic studies.